9 Great Investment Ideas For 2017 - Q2 Report

 Although the full-length thesis can get quite complex, and has hence scared away many retail investors, the underlying idea is quite simple: Teekay has heavy upside leverage to cash flow from its daughter companies, namely Teekay LNG Partners (TGP).
 I believe this catalyst is under a year away.

 Interestingly, when I asked readers which idea would win the race at end of 2017, 40% of the voters picked Teekay.
-And that's even with Amicus already 20% ahead.
+And, that's even with Amicus already 20% ahead.

 That could tell us something about the ability for this thing to move.